Hereditary AngioedemaSymptoms, Doctors, Treatments, Advances & More

 Antihistamines, corticosteroids and other treatments used for idiopathic angioedema and hives (urticaria) do not work well for HAE.
 Epinephrine could be used in life-threatening reactions, although it is unlikely to stop the swelling.
 There are a number of newer FDA-approved treatments for HAE.

 Some are given through a vein (IV) and can be used at home.
-Others are given as an injection under the skin by the person.
+Others are given as an injection under the skin.
 Another is given by mouth.
 Some of these medicines are used regularly to prevent attacks and others are used emergently when an attack occurs to prevent it from getting worse.
 The choice of which agent may be based on the age of the person, personal preference, and where the symptoms occur.

 Once an attack occurs, treatment includes fast administration of specific medicines that stop the attack from worsening and supportive care such as pain relief and fluids given through a vein by an intravenous (IV) line.